Question: Why is my period 2 days late?

 1. You are pregnant

-If you had intercourse 3 weeks before your period, then its possible your 2 days late period may just be pregnancy.
+If you had intercourse in this cycle, especially in the 2 weeks before your expected period, then its possible your 2 days late period may just be pregnancy.

 Early spotting before period may not always mean pregnancy.
 There are other reasons why your period may come early.
-However, if you’ve had intercourse and feel pregnant before your period, then it is likely pregnancy.
+However, if you’ve had intercourse and feel pregnant before your period, then pregnancy is possible.

 Other signs of pregnancy are

 If you have these symptoms, then its possible you’re pregnant.
 You will need to get a pregnancy test done to confirm.
-Pregnancy test before period may not be accurate.
+Home urine pregnancy tests are usually most accurate from the first day of a missed period or a few days after, and may be less reliable if you test too early.

 2. Excessive stress